 According to the U.S. Environmental Protection Agency (EPA), the largest component of municipal solid waste sent to landfill is food.
 Therefore, the most effective way to reduce your household waste is to reduce and divert food scraps!
-Get some tips on reducing food waste that can save you money.
-Planning is key; make sure to shop with a list, take inventory of your fridge, use your leftovers, and store food properly.
-Additionally, certain food scraps are actually edible!
+The District has advice on ways to reduce food waste that can save money.
+Planning is key; make sure to shop with a list, take inventory of your fridge, use up leftovers, and store food properly.
+Additionally, certain food scraps are edible!
 Click here to learn more about cooking with food scraps.

-After making efforts to reduce food waste, any residual food scraps can be diverted in a number of ways!
-You can feed food scraps to animals like chickens (although we discourage feeding food scraps to pigs), start a compost pile in your backyard, compost indoors with a worm bin, contact your trash and recycling hauler about curbside food scrap collection, or bring food scraps to your town’s drop-off.
-Additionally, we accept food scraps from residents for free at the District Transfer Station.
-Call us at 388-2333 for more info on disposal of food scraps.
+Reducing food waste is not the only way to divert food waste from the landfill!
+You can feed food scraps to animals like chickens (or pigs, if not feeding them meat), start a compost pile in your backyard, compost indoors with a worm bin, contact your trash and recycling hauler about curbside food scrap collection, or bring food scraps to a local town drop-off.
+Additionally, food scraps are accepted from residents for free at the District Transfer Station.
+Call us at (802) 388-2333 for more info on disposal of food scraps.

-Use reusable bags instead for all of your shopping needs.
-Don’t just limit this to grocery shopping—bring reusable bags when shopping for clothes, books, household goods, etc. You can also use reusable produce bags to purchase loose food items (such as fruits and veggies) from the grocery store.
+Use reusable bags for all shopping needs.
+Don’t limit reusables to grocery shopping—bring reusable bags when shopping for clothes, books, household goods, etc. You can also use reusable produce bags to purchase loose food items (such as fruits and veggies) from the grocery store.

-Instead, carry a reusable water bottle.
+Instead of opting for bottled water, carry a reusable water bottle.
 It is a myth that bottled water is healthier than tap water—although both tap and bottled water are federally regulated in the U.S., tap water actually has stricter quality and health standards than bottled water.
-Benefit the environment, your health, and your finances by embracing the tap and going reusable!
+Benefit the environment, your health, and your finances by embracing tap and going reusable!

 Avoid paper towels, napkins, and tissues by going reusable!
 Use handkerchiefs, wash cloths, cloth napkins, towels, and/or cleaning rags to wipe up messes and clean household surfaces.
 After use, simply toss in the laundry.
 Wash in hot water and line dry in the sun to disinfect.

 Visit our page about fighting junk mail, or start with these quick tips: Contact your bank and utility companies to inquire about electronic statements and payments.
-Check out Direct Marketing Association Choice to stop receiving most junk mail, go to optoutprescreen.com to stop receiving pre-approved offers from credit bureaus, email abacusoptout@ to stop receiving unwanted catalogs, and visit epsilon.comyellowpagesoptout.com to opt out of phone books.
+Check out Direct Marketing Association Choice to stop receiving most junk mail, go to optoutprescreen.com to stop receiving pre-approved offers from credit bureaus, and visit yellowpagesoptout.com to opt out of phone books.
 For other unwanted mailings, contact the company directly and politely request you be removed from their mailing list.

 Fresh fruits and veggies are typically offered loose in the produce section, and you can also buy many dry foods package-free in the bulk section of grocery stores.
 Bring your own reusable produce bags, containers, or flour sacks to purchase bulk items and produce instead of the plastic produce bags supplied at the stores.
 Check out our Package-Free Grocery Shopping Guide to learn more.